Apgoldberg1/Dex-Net-5.0/README.md

 #### EfficientNet GQ-CNN
 - 5.3 million parameters
-- 2000 (batch size 512) inferences per second on a single 2080Ti
+- 2000 (batch size 512) inferences per second on a single 2080 Ti
 - 30 hours of training on a single 2080 Ti
 - Trained with a batch size of 64
 - Trained with Adam optimizer